 Furthermore, organizations must have an accessibility policy and customer service policy in place.
 The accessibility policy must include the organization's commitment to accessibility.
-You can refer to the Commitment to Accessibility.
+You can refer to the City of Markham's Commitment to Accessibility.

 This MYAP is designed to meet all compliance requirements related to the AODA.
 It reflects how the City is meeting the requirements for a barrier-free Markham and opportunities to go beyond the minimum standards.